//ABOUT /v1.0_FIRST_SIGNAL /WHY_THIS_EXISTS

 What that looks like in practice

 • Smaller and emerging builders have a real lane through the Micro-Maker exhibit tier and the Micro-Maker Scholarship.
-Year 1 isn't going to default to a layout where the biggest booths dominate everything.

 Why Cleveland